phantom22/raffle.js/README.md

 # raffle.js

-Instead of using code like in the example above, raffle.js (improves?) randomizing by creating an array of random numbers in a range between 0 and the `amountOfWinningTickets` variable and then randomizes a random number, that if included in the array, will return `true`.
+Instead of using code like in the example above, raffle.js (improves?) randomizing by creating an array of random numbers in a range between 0 and the `amountOfWinningTickets` variable and then randomizes a number, that if included in the array, will return `true`.

+Example of randomizing a trigger the old way:
 ```js

 const chance = 20,